How to Sign a Contract Online

 5. It's time to click "sign"

 This is what all your efforts boil down to.
+Now, let's find out how to digitally sign a PDF.

 Once you've reviewed and edited your contract, you're ready to finalize it.
 When you're fully satisfied with your contract document, all that's left to do is click "sign contract".
 To sign the document online, you'll need to create your signature.
 Simply type in your name and Bonsai will create a legally binding e-signature with your email address printed below.
 It's as easy as that!